Get Funding.

 Want more?

 The Grantsmanship Center has a wealth of resources for you!
-For 50 years, we’ve served nonprofits, academia, and government and Native American groups by providing training and the textbook, Grantsmanship: Program Planning & Proposal Writing.
-Choose a training to fit your budget, schedule, and experience and join 145,000+ alumni helping to build a better world!
+For more than 50 years, we’ve served nonprofits, academia, government, and Native American groups by providing training and the textbook, Grantsmanship: Program Planning & Proposal Writing.
+Choose a training to fit your budget, schedule, and experience and join 150,000+ alumni helping to build a better world!

 We welcome you to link to these pages and to direct people to this information on our site.